PhilKeeble/philkeeble.github.io/_posts/2020-06-14-BeginRE-Walkthrough.md

 <p align="center"><a href="/images/begin.re-4.png"><img src="/images/begin.re-4.png"></a></p>

-I don't really know what this does but I selected yes and went with the defaults and waited.
 It did come back with an error but seemed to have completed execution ok.
 This doesn't run the sample, I assume it just tries to pick out relevant information.

 <p align="center"><a href="/images/begin.re-5.png"><img src="/images/begin.re-5.png"></a></p>